-- 4.75 However, in order to meet the targets set by the Core Strategy, the former Freda Gardham Site (H7) is allocated for development and requires a boundary change to enable that.
-Gibbet Marsh is part car park (on tarmac and on grass) and part green space.
-It requires a change to the development boundary to enable this .
-These amendments are shown on the Policies Map that accompanies this Plan and RNP Support 2. - 4.76 The Core Strategy designates one strategic gap (Policy RY1 iix) where development is to be strongly resisted: the gap between between Rye's Rock Channel and the industrial estate at Rye Harbour Road.
-This remains to protect the unique character and setting of Rye from further development and the coalescence of settlements.
-In addition, to further protect the profile of Rye , it is important to retain green areas as gaps between Rye and adjacent Parishes, particularly with Icklesham, Udimore, East Guldeford, Playden and Rye Foreign.
-For these reasons, the policy below sets criteria that should be applied to the countryside, within the parish of Rye and outside the Rye NP Development Boundary, which surrounds and adjoins the town in order to preserve the unique setting and special character of historic Rye.
-This policy when applied in conjunction with Core Strategy Policy OSS2 -Use of Development Boundaries will also assist in safeguarding the open countryside47 and marsh and preserve the unique setting and special character of historic Rye.
+- a.
+The former Freda Gardham Site (H7) is allocated for development and requires a boundary change to enable that. - b.
+The Winchelsea Road West (H6) allocation has been extended. - c.
+The earlier building of Rye Primary School is now included in the development boundary. - d.
+Gibbet Marsh, which is part car park (on tarmac) and part green space (including some overflow parking) is also included. - 4.76 The Core Strategy designates one strategic gap (Policy RY1 iix)50 where development is to be strongly resisted: the gap between Rye's Rock Channel and the industrial estate at Rve Harbour Road.
+51 This is proposed to be extended in the emerging Development and Site Allocation (Note 51) document and remains to protect the unique character and setting of Rye from further development and the coalescence of settlements.
+In addition, to further protect the profile of Rye, it is important to retain green areas as gaps between Rye and adjacent Parishes, particularly Icklesham, Udimore, East Guldeford, Playden and Rye Foreign.
+For these reasons, the policy below sets criteria that should be applied to the countryside, within the Parish of Rye and outside the Rye NP Development Boundary, which surrounds and adjoins the town in order to preserve the unique setting and special character of historic Rye.
+This policy when applied in conjunction with Core Strategy Policy OSS2 - Use of Development Boundaries, will assist in safeguarding the open countryside52 and marsh and preserve the unique setting and special character of historic Rye.